 5. Sharing your personal data

 We will not make any personal information about your participation with the course available to any other party, except where you have been given a place on the course by a sponsor.
 In the case where you have been given access by a sponsor, personal information may be shared with them, with the exception of your course work and entries in your online diary, which are totally confidential.

 If you accept our non-essential Google Analytics cookies when you visit our website, then your data about visits and navigation of the website is shared with Google in the USA.

 6. Our legal basis for processing your data

 - a) Personal data

 The law allows us to collect and use personal data if it is reasonably necessary to achieve our purpose (as long as to do so it is fair, balanced and does not unduly impact on your rights).
-Our purpose is the running of the online course and delivering to you the most effective chronic pain self-management learning experience.
+Our purpose is the running of the online course and delivering to you the most effective Mindfulness learning experience.